 Arrival at Malaga Airport

 When we landed (ahead of schedule which was a nice touch), we were greeted with the longest immigration queue I have ever seen in Malaga airport – due to social distancing.
-It took around 20 minutes to get through passport control and when we got there, they did not scan the passports at all.
+It took around 20 minutes to get through foreign office passport control and when we got there, they did not scan the passports at all.

 Following that, we had a secondary check which had no queue and involved a temperature check and the scan of our QR code.